Variations on Memetic Algorithms for Graph Coloring Problems: HEAD : Hybrid Evolutionary Algorithm in Duet

-We add two other candidate solutions (similar to elite solutions), $elite_1$ and $elite_2$, in order to reintroduce some diversity in the couple-population.
-Indeed, after a given number of generations, the two individuals of the population become increasingly similar within the search space.
-To maintain a given diversity in the couple-population, the $elite_2$ elite solution replaces one of the population individual after $Iter_{cycle}$ generations i.e. one cycle. $elite_1$ is the best solution found during the current cycle and $elite_2$ the best solution found during the previous cycle.
-The figure~\ref{fig:H2} represents the graphic view of the algorithm~\ref{alg:algo1}.
+Algorithm~\ref{alg:algo2} summarizes the second version of our algorithm, simply denoted \emph{HEAD}.
+We add two other candidate solutions (similar to elite solutions), $elite_1$ and $elite_2$, in order to reintroduce some diversity to the duet.
+Indeed, after a given number of generations, the two individuals of the population become increasingly similar within the search-space.
+To maintain the population diversity, the idea is to replace one of the two candidates solutions by a solution previously encountered by the algorithm.
+We define one cycle as a number of $Iter_{cycle}$ generations.
+Solution $elite_1$ is the best solution found during the current cycle and solution $elite_2$ the best solution found during the previous cycle.
+At the end of each cycle, the $elite_2$ solution replaces one of the population individuals.
+Figure~\ref{fig:H2} presents the graphic view of algorithm~\ref{alg:algo2}.